 Therefore, Susan, it is very common to have an increase in frequency, severity, and duration of migraine attacks during spring when pollen counts are high.
-This is why migraine is commonly misdiagnosed as ‘sinus’ headache.
-Multiple studies have shown that people diagnosed with ‘sinus’ headache are actually suffering from the neurologic condition called migraine.
+This is why a migraine is commonly misdiagnosed as a ‘sinus’ headache.
+Multiple studies have shown that people diagnosed with ‘sinus’ headaches are actually suffering from a neurologic condition called migraine.
 Yet, they never receive migraine treatment without the correct diagnosis.

 We have several recommendations for your dreaded springtime migraine attacks.
 First, make sure your headache specialist is aware of your increase in frequency and severity of migraine attacks.
 A headache diary is the best way to track your migraine attacks, record your symptoms and treatments, and your response to attack medications.
 Your provider needs this information so he/she can optimize your treatment plan.